-- (a) part time employees will receive the same paid leave entitlement as full time employees but payment will only be made for those hours that would normally have been worked but for the leave; - (b) on written application, an employee will be paid salary in advance when proceeding on such leave; - (c) casual employees are not entitled to paid leave for the purpose of Defence service; - (d) Reservists are entitled to four weeks paid leave per annum for the purposes of Defence service: - (e) Reservists in their first year of Defence service are entitled to an additional two weeks for the purposes of recruitment and/or initial training; and - (f) contracts of employment and continuity of service of civilian employment are unbroken during periods of ordinary Defence service and accruals towards all employment entitlements will continue.
+- (a) Part Time Employees will receive the same paid leave entitlement as full time employees but payment will only be made for those hours that would normally have been worked but for the leave; - (b) on written application, an employee will be paid salary in advance when proceeding on such leave; - (c) Casual Employees are not entitled to paid leave for the purpose of Defence service: - (d) Reservists are entitled to four weeks' paid leave per annum for the purposes of Defence service; - (e) Reservists in their first year of Defence service are entitled to an additional two weeks for the purposes of recruitment and/or initial training; and - (f) contracts of employment and continuity of service of civilian employment are unbroken during periods of ordinary Defence service and accruals towards all employment entitlements will continue.

-45.5 Unpaid leave
+47.5 Unpaid leave

-- (a) Any leave for the purpose of Defence service that exceeds the paid entitlement prescribed in subclause 45.4 will be unpaid. - (b) Casual employees are entitled to unpaid leave for the purpose of Defence service.
+- (a) Any leave for the purpose of Defence service that exceeds the paid entitlement prescribed in subclause 46.4 will be unpaid. - (b) Casual Employees are entitled to unpaid leave for the purpose of Defence service.

-45.6 Use of other leave
+47.6 Use of other leave

-- (a) An employee may elect to use annual or long service leave credits or both for some or all of their absence on Defence service, in which case they will be treated in all respects as if on normal paid leave. - (b) The employer cannot compel an employee to use annual leave or long service leave for the purpose of Defence service.
+- (a) An employee may elect to use Annual Leave or Long Service Leave credits or both for some or all of their absence on Defence service, in which case they will be treated in all respects as if on normal paid leave. - (b) The Employer cannot compel an employee to use Annual Leave or Long Service Leave for the purpose of Defence service.

-46. INTERNATIONAL SPORTING EVENTS LEAVE
+48. INTERNATIONAL SPORTING EVENTS LEAVE

-- 46.1 Special leave at the base rate of pay may be granted by the employer to an employee chosen to represent Australia as a competitor or official, at a sporting event, which meets the following criteria: - (a) it is a recognised international amateur sport of national significance; or - (b) it is a world or international regional competition;

-and no contribution to remuneration is made by the sporting organisation towards the salary of the employee.

-- 46.2 The employer will make enquiries with the Department of Sport and Recreation on: - (a) whether the application meets the above criteria; and - (b) the period of leave to be granted.
+- 48.1 Special leave at the Base Rate of Pay may be granted by the Employer to an employee chosen to represent Australia as a competitor or official, at a sporting event, which meets the following criteria: - (a) it is a recognised international amateur sport of national significance; or - (b) it is a world or international regional competition; - and no contribution to remuneration is made by the sporting organisation towards the salary of the employee. - 48.2 The Employer will make enquiries with the Department of Local Government, Sport and Cultural Industries on: - (a) whether the application meets the above criteria; and - (b) the period of leave to be granted.

-47. WITNESS AND JURY SERVICE
+49. WITNESS AND JURY SERVICE

-47.1 Witness
+49.1 Witness